Nurses

 MEDICATION ADMINISTRATION:

 All medication will be stored and dispensed through the Health Office.
 This includes over the counter medications and prescription medications.
 For safety reasons, students should never transport medication to and from school or keep medicine in their possession during the school day.
-The parent/guardian or an authorized adult are requested to deliver medication to the health office please call ahead and we will come to your car for delivery.
+The parent/guardian or an authorized adult are requested to deliver medication to the health office.

 If it becomes necessary for a student to take any form of medication at school, a written authorization from the parent, a medication order from a licensed prescriber, and the pharmacy labeled container are required.